danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 Section 4 - The Land of Unlaunched Vessels

 The Seaside Path is a room.
 "You are on the the seaside path.
 Backwards from here is The Land of Unlaunched Vessels.
-Forward is The Land of Launching and Mooring."
+Forward is The Land of Unlaunched Vessels."
 The Seaside Path is north of TLoUP.

 The sea is in the seaside path.
 The sea is scenery.
-The description is "The sea is quite a ways away for a path to be called The Seaside Path, but you didn't name it, did you?"
+The description is "The sea is quite a ways away for a path to be called The Seaside Path, but you didn't name it, did you?
+Even from here you can see it's not really a sea but some kind of sound or bay."

-TLOLAM is a room.
-"You are in the The Land of Launching and Mooring.
-Sometimes a vessel is moored here, and sometimes it isn't.
-Currently there is a vessel.
+TLOLUV is a room.
+"You are in the The Land of Unlaunched Vessels.
+You stand near the edge of the bay, and there is a vessel moored here with thick and aged ropes.
 The Hopeful Path leads backward towards The Land of Unrealized Possibilities, a place you'd rather not visit."
-TLOLAM is north of the seaside path.
+TLOLUV is north of the seaside path.
-The printed name of TLOLAM is "The Land of Launching and Mooring"
+The printed name of TLOLUV is "The Land of Unlaunched Vessels"

+The ropes are in TLOLUV.
+The ropes are scenery.
+The description is "The ropes are weathered but sturdy, with crusty barnacles aplenty.
+They are tied with odd-looking knots to a giant metal bollard bolted to a cement retaining wall."

+The barnacles are in TLOLUV.
+The barnacles are scenery.
+The description is "Those damn things will grow on anything that touches the water a lot."

+The bollard is in TLOLUV.
+The bollard is scenery.
+The description is "It's an incredibly sturdy metal tie-down bolted to a cement retaining wall."

+The cement retaining wall is in TLOLUV.
+The wall is scenery.
+The description is "A cement retaining wall keeping the land seperate from the bay."

+The vessel is in TLOLUV.
+The vessel is scenery.
+The description is "It's perhaps a trireme, and it's clearly under construction."

+The bay is in TLOLUV.
+The bay is scenery.
+The description is "You stand at the edge of the bay.
+It could be any kind of inlet, possibly a fjord, but it's too calm to be the sea itself, and you can't see land on the other side.
+Let's call it a bay.
+A cement retaining wall allows you to stand right at the edge of it."
+Understand "the water" or "sea" or "the sea" or "water" or "ocean" or "inlet" or "fjord" as the bay.

+Instead of entering the vessel:
+	say "You can't figure out a way to get on the vessel.";

+Understand "swim" or "swim in the water" or "swim bay" or "swim in bay" or "swim in the bay" or "go swimming" as swimming.
+Swimming is an action applying to nothing.
+Check swimming:
+	say "You don't want to get wet, and you don't think you'd be able to get on the vessel that way, or really be able to do much of anything."